hasselmonians/RatCatcher/README.md

     {'Caitlin'}    {'C'}
 ```

 This would indicate that this is Caitlin's data from clusters `A`, `B`, and `C`.
 The power of the `expID` is that as long as it is specified in the `batchify` function what to do with a certain `expID` pattern, it works.
 You can also bypass the `expID` process by delivering a list of filenames directly to the `RatCatcher` functions.
-You can get a list of filenames with the `RatCatcher.listFiles()` function.
+You can get a list of filenames with the `RatCatcher.getFileNames()` function.

 The `protocol` field determines which analysis should be performed. `RatCatcher` doesn't actually do any real calculations, but sets up the batch files needed to run the computations on a high-performance computing cluster.
 It looks for somewhere on your path where a function named `[protocol '.batchFunction']` is.

-The `localPath` field contains the absolute path to where the batch files should be placed (when on your local computer) and the `remotePath` field contains the absolute path from the perspective of the high-performance computing cluster.
+The `localpath` field contains the absolute path to where the batch files should be placed (when on your local computer) and the `remotepath` field contains the absolute path from the perspective of the high-performance computing cluster.

-> For instance, if you mounted your cluster on your local machine at `/mnt/myproject/cluster/` then that is your `localPath`.
-If from the cluster's perspective (when accessing via `ssh`), your files are at `/projectnb/myproject/cluster` then that is your `remotePath`.
-If your local computer does not have the cluster mounted, `localPath` will be some path in your local file system and you will have to copy the files `RatCatcher` produces over to the `remotePath` before running the script on the cluster.
+> For instance, if you mounted your cluster on your local machine at `/mnt/myproject/cluster/` then that is your `localpath`.
+If from the cluster's perspective (when accessing via `ssh`), your files are at `/projectnb/myproject/cluster` then that is your `remotepath`.
+If your local computer does not have the cluster mounted, `localpath` will be some path in your local file system and you will have to copy the files `RatCatcher` produces over to the `remotepath` before running the script on the cluster.

 `project` is the name of the project on the cluster (who has to pay for the computer usage).

+There are a host of other properties

+* batchname
+* batchfuncpath
+* batchscriptpath
+* verbose

+which allow you to override options automatically set during the batching process.
+By manually setting any of these class properties to be non-empty, `RatCatcher` will use your preset instead.

+The defaults are determined by running a series of functions

+* `r.getBatchName()`
+* `r.getBatchFuncPath()`
+* `r.getBatchScriptPath()`

+which is performed inside the `r.validate()` function.

+The `batchname` is the canonical kernel of text that appears in every file created by `RatCatcher`.
+By default, it is a combination of all the parts of the `expID` and the `protocol`,
+so it should be unique to each experimental dataset and analysis method.
+Files created by `RatCatcher` have names like `filenames-batchname.txt`.

+The batch function is a MATLAB (or function in another language) that performs the analysis protocol
+on each file containing the raw or preprocessed data.
+It is determined from the name of the `protocol`.
+`RatCatcher` will try to find a MATLAB class on your computer with the same name as the specified `protocol`
+and thence find a function named `batchFunction`.
+You can also specify your own absolute path to any function on your MATLAB path to override this.

+The batch script is the shell script that is run for each filename indicated.
+It sets up the run-time environment on the cluster and then invokes the batch function
+with the correct arguments.

+The default script is `RatCatcher-generic-script.sh`, but this can be changed
+by substituting any absolute path to a shell script on your MATLAB path.

 ## Pre-Processing